| The sections to be presented will

 be made aware of the bulimic disorder since this is

+often concealed.
 Bulimia should be differentiated

 from hyperphagia which is defined as an excessive ingestion